babyboydaprince/anti_away/README.md

 - ZSH
 - BASH

-If you enjoy customization, powerline fonts and nerd fonts are a plus, but are'nt required.
+If you enjoy customization, powerline fonts and nerd fonts are a plus, but aren't required.

 That's all folks.